Historic timeline (1497 BC – 1899)

 The first Galli arrives in Rome Later the Senate officially adopt Cybele as a state goddess

-Roman emperor Elegebalus, preferred to be called a lady not a lord, sought sex reassignment surgery, and has been seen as an early trans figure.
+Roman Emperor Elagabalus, preferred to be called a lady not a lord, sought sex reassignment surgery, and has been seen as an early trans figure.

 Sappho (from the isle of Lesbos) carries on with her continuing influence on the notion and expression of lesbian desire.